maggies1105/PiPACT/README.md

   The code uses two artificial neural networks; one to determine whether or not there was a wall between the pi’s and one to determine is unobstructed pi’s were within six feet of each other.

   All code is contained in the notebook named ‘Shi_Manxi_Code.ipynb’
-  Collected data is contained in the .zip file named ‘Shi_Manxi_CollectedData.zip’
+  Collected data is contained in the zip file named ‘Shi_Manxi_CollectedData.zip’
   Description of data is contained in the txt file names ‘Shi_Manxi_CollectedDataOverview.txt’